 where the $q$'s are the flavor charges of the fermions and the Higgs.
 For an appropriate choice of flavour charges and with $\langle \chi \rangle /M \sim 0.22$, measured masses and mixings can be well described.
 In most FN constructions, the prejudice is that the scale $M$ is very high, close to the GUT or Planck scale.
 However, it could be lower, and even close to the EW scale~\cite{Babu:1999me,Giudice:2008uua,Tsumura:2009yf,Calibbi:2012at,Berger:2014gga,Calibbi:2015sfa,Bauer:2015fxa,Bauer:2015kzy,Bauer:2016rxs,Huitu:2016pwk}.

-While there is a huge literature on models advocated to explain the fermion masses~\cite{Babu:2009fd}, there is no study on the associated cosmology.
+While there is a huge literature on models advocated to explain the fermion masses~\cite{Babu:2009fd}, {until recently there was} no study on the associated cosmology.
 On the other hand, in all flavour models, Yukawa couplings are controlled by the VEV of some scalar fields (the so-called ``flavons") and it is natural to wonder about their cosmological dynamics.
-Our working assumption is that the flavon couples to the Higgs and therefore the flavon and the Higgs VEV dynamics are intertwined, motivating the possibility that the Yukawas vary during the EWPT.
-The various implications of this framework for electroweak baryogenesis will be presented in a series of papers.
-We will in particular discuss the CKM matrix as the unique CP-violating source ~\cite{dynamicalCKMCP} as well as specific models of varying Yukawas have been studied: Froggatt-Nielsen~\cite{Baldes:2016gaf,Baldes:2018nel}, Randall-Sundrum~\cite{vonHarling:2016vhf} and composite Higgs~\cite{Bruggisser:2018mus,Bruggisser:2018mrt}.}
+Our working assumption is that the flavon couples to the Higgs and therefore the flavon and the Higgs VEV dynamics are intertwined, motivating the possibility that the Yukawas vary during the EWPT. {The various implications of this framework for electroweak baryogenesis {are} presented in a series of papers (reviewed in~\cite{Servant:2018xcs}).
+In particular, the CKM matrix as the unique CP-violating source is discussed in~\cite{Bruggisser:2017lhc}.
+Specific models of varying Yukawas have been studied: Froggatt-Nielsen~\cite{Baldes:2016gaf,Baldes:2018nel}, Randall-Sundrum~\cite{vonHarling:2016vhf} and composite Higgs~\cite{Bruggisser:2018mus,Bruggisser:2018mrt}.}

-In this letter, the key point we want to make is that we do not need to specify the dynamics responsible for the evolution of the Yukawas to derive the nature of the EWPT.
-In fact, even if the dynamics of the scalar potential of the flavon-Higgs coupled system would correspond to a second order EW phase transition when ignoring the variation of fermion masses, the fact that the Yukawas of the SM were large during the EWPT is enough to completely change the nature of the EWPT, even when ignoring the flavon dynamics and only considering the SM degrees of freedom (dof) in the first place.
+In this letter, the key point we want to make is that {even before specifying the dynamics responsible for the evolution of the Yukawas, we can derive important implications for the nature of the EWPT.
+The fact that the Yukawas of the SM were large during the EWPT is enough to change the nature of the EWPT, even when ignoring the flavon dynamics and only considering the SM degrees of freedom (dof) in the first place.
 We refer to the above references for specific realisations and the associated experimental constraints.}